solidpayorg/gitmark/README.md

 # gitmark

-Mark git repositories in a block chain to determine consensus for the definitive branch
+Gitmark extends git to allow commits to be "marked" (using the command `git mark`) by a supporting block chain.
+This "reinforces" or "finalizes" a given commit, to determine global consensus for the definitive project history

 ## Installation